-It was even more romantic (in the narrative, idyllic sense– as you might have gathered from the above, I have no love life) than I imagined.
+It was even more romantic (in the narrative, idyllic sense– as you might have gathered from the above, my actual love life is a disaster) than I imagined.
 The train itself is lovely, as is Paddington Station at night, and upon embarking there are dedicated staff to sign you in, show you your cabin, and note your breakfast preferences (tea or coffee, etc.) (Very) narrow corridors are lined with tiny, tidy cabins inside which everything basically has a way of folding into or out of the wall or counter, including the sink.
 The bed is small but comfy, and the rhythmic movement of the train is soothing, though if you’re a light sleeper you certainly can’t expect a good night’s sleep.
 I wanted to move onto this nifty train and never leave.

 In the morning as the sun rose, I raised the shade and watched the countryside fly by and lovely Penzance (as in, “Pirates of…”) come into view, so sparkling and picturesque it was like I’d been transported to the edge of some alternate, illustrated reality.

 I highly recommend the sleeper train; I had a great time.
 I booked via the Great Western Railway website– it’s a bit tricky, as you have to be sure to advance-reserve a sleeper cabin or you’ll end up in a regular seat overnight (a much cheaper but much less fun/comfortable/private option), and instructions are quite unclear (so thanks to The Man in Seat 61, for the great inside info!)